mike14747/hotel-worx-3/docs/REST-API-DOCS.md

 > * If successful, it returns status code 200 and a JSON object including things like "affectedRows", "insertId" and such.
 > * If unsuccessful, it console logs the error and returns status code 500 and a "Request failed... please check your request and try again!" message.
 ```
-// sample request body for the '/api/customers' PUT route
+// sample request body for this route
 {
     "customer_id": 123,
     "first_name": "John",